icgc-argo/argo-docs/docs/registering-samples.md

 title: Registering Samples
 ---

-In the ARGO Platform, clinical and molecular data objects are assigned ARGO Identifiers (**ARGO IDs**) used to track the data through the Platform.
+In the ARGO Data Platform, clinical and molecular data objects are assigned ARGO Identifiers (**ARGO IDs**) used to track the data through the Platform.
 Each **Donor**, **Specimen**, and **Sample** entity will be assigned an **ARGO ID**, mapping to your program's internal identifiers.

-It is important that the relationships between entities are maintained across submissions, as they are fundamental to data tracking and integrity across the ARGO Platform.
+It is important that the relationships between entities are maintained across submissions, as they are fundamental to data tracking and integrity across the ARGO Data Platform.

 > Registration is the first step in the data submission life cycle.
 You must registers samples before any clinical or molecular data submissions.